iyer-karthik/Insight-project/README.md

 I looked at loan data from [Lending Club](https://www.lendingclub.com/info/download-data.action), one of the biggest online lending latforms in the United States.
 The dataset I used for training my models had over 300000 rows (loans) and each row contained information about a loan (purpose, amount, interest rate, credit history of the borrower) and all completed loans contain information about the status of the loan (Paid off or Defaulted).
 The goal of my project was to improve returns for Lending club investors.

 ## Overview <a id='overview'></a>
 One way to improve returns is by reliably predicting loan default.
-I approached the problem of prediciting loan default in two ways.
+I tackled the problem of prediciting loan default in two ways.
 One was to look at it as a supervised classfication problem that predicts whether a given loan will default.
 The aim here was to filter out as many bad loans as possible.
 With that in mind, I used a few parameteric and non-parametric classfiers and optimized for *recall*.

 This binary approach does not bode particularly well for maximizing returns (and moreover, such analysis has been done before for Lending Club's data.)
 For example, a high interest loan defaulting near the end of the term and a low interest loan defaulting near the beginning of the term will have different returns, and will be binned in the same category by the binary classifer.
 A more satisfactory approach is to predict the *time* to default.
 This was done using survival analysis techniques.